 - Add the doubanjiang and stir-fry until the oil turns red (a few seconds)

 - Add the white parts of the scallions, garlic, and ginger and stir-fry until the aromatics start to caramelize.

 - Add the pork and stir-fry breaking it up into small pieces as you go.

-- Stir the chicken stock and then pour it in.
+- Stir the sauce mixture and then pour it in.
 Let this boil until it thickens.

 - Add the tofu and toss in the pan to coat evenly with the sauce.

 - Serve the Mapo Tofu garnished with the scallion greens and hot rice.